quangdng/simple-java-webcam-streamer/README.md

 I make use of https://github.com/sarxos/webcam-capture library for capturing images from the webcam.

+In this project, I also provide a ready to use .jar file which includes all required packages.

 ## Architecture
 The SimpleStreamer application will include both server and client behaviour.
 There are two modes that SimpleStreamer can run in: Local and Remote.